sloanlewis/EE283-FINAL/README.md

 Check the fastqc output files to make sure all trimming parameters were correct and record the number of sequences post-trimming for your records.
 Check for any leftover adapter sequences or over-represented nucleotides at the 5' or 3' end that may need to be clipped off.

+*Note for the sequnces from 03/05/19, 1bp was clipped off the 5' end due to over-representation of T at the 5' position in almost every sequence*

+## Step 3: Align sequences to the